mattduffield/frontendcreator/docs/basics/projects/readme.md

 This allows you to clone the currently selected tree item.

 ## Upload files
-It is possible to upload files after you have created your project.
-Refer to [Upload Files](./upload/readme.md)
+It is possible to upload files after you have created your project by simply dragging and dropping files from your desktop onto the **Projects** area.
+Refer to [Upload Files](./upload/readme.md) document for detailed steps on how to do it.